THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Florence Day 3

 Day Three in Florence involved shopping at San Lorenzo market where I ended up buying a pair of shoes, and scarf (You can visit San Lorenzo market in the evening where many local food shops open for the public).
 I then paid a visit to the San Lorenzo church.
 If you’re running short of time, then you can skip this one!
-I had plans to visit the Uffizi Gallery, and Accademia Gallery (Galleria dell’Accademia), but all my plans that day went for a toss.

 Make time for a day trip to either Sienna or Cinque Terre.
 I wasn’t able to plan any of these because of the above incidents.
 Now, that’s just another excuse for me to travel to Italy I guess!